Squares Queensferry Crossing (1)

 This is a great spot to appreciate the sheer scale of the Forth Bridge.

 Opened in 1890, the Forth Bridge is a Scottish icon that is recognised as the most famous of cantilever designs.
-The world's first major steel structure, the Forth Bridge represents a key milestone in the history of modern railway civil engineering and still holds the record as the world’s longest cantilever bridge.
+The world's first major steel structure, the Forth Bridge represents a key milestone in the history of modern railway civil engineering and for 28 years held the record as the world's longest span.

 • Around 200 trains cross every day up to 50 mph (80 km/h).